SoftwareAG/c8y-docs/src/documents/guides/users-guide/saas-integration.html.md

 * Create forms to support manual maintenance of master data for your assets.
 * Improve customer service by automating standard interactions such as machine resets from your help desk tools.

-This section describes how to easily implement these and many other use cases by combining Cumulocity with [Zapier](https://zapier.com).
+This section describes how to implement these and many other use cases by combining Cumulocity with [Zapier](https://zapier.com).
 It will show all available triggers and actions the Cumulocity Zapier app will offer and describe how you can connect them with other services.

 All the examples in this section require a Zapier account, which you can obtain for free at https://zapier.com.

-## Access Cumulocity app in Zapier
+## Access Cumulocity App in Zapier

 If you want to get access to the app and try it out please contact us at [support](https://support.cumulocity.com).